-Today I’m going to show you how to build a desk with drawers.
-My daughter has been begging for her own desk ever since she saw the Desk with Hidden Wireless Charging I made recently.
+Do you need DIY desk plans?
+Whether you’re working from home or need a desk for online learning, you’ve come to right place.
+My daughter had been begging for her own desk ever since she saw the Desk with Hidden Wireless Charging.
 I wanted to make her a DIY desk with eye-catching details like tapered legs, cove molding, and a chamfered hardwood top.
 I’ll show you how I did it all, along with some tips to make it easier.
-And be sure to check out my DIY Desk Plans if you want to build your own desk with drawers!
+And be sure to check out my DIY Desk Plans if you want to build your own DIY Desk!

 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.